A Versus An

 Here’s my reasoning: If you have an odd accent for an American and pronounce historic as “istoric,” you can make an argument for writing an historic, but it’s a stretch since the standard American pronunciation of historic is with the h-sound: “historic.”
 So even if you pronounce it “istoric,” most of your readers won’t.

-If you’re feeling argumentative about this point, I’ll direct you to Bill Walsh’s website, The Slot, which has an exhaustive review of how different style guides deal with historic.
+If you’re feeling argumentative about this point, I’ll direct you to Bill Walsh’s website, The Slot, which has an exhaustive review of how different style guides deal with this word.
 But you should know that after reviewing many style guides, he also stands behind a historic being the correct choice.

 Definite and Indefinite Articles